NatLibFi/drone-npm-git-publish/README.md

-# Docker image for Drone to publish updates to NPM packages & Git
+# Docker image for Drone to publish NPM dependency updates to Git

 ## License and copyright